obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 2. [[#Avoid "settings" in settings headings|Section headings don't have "settings" in the heading text]].
 3. [[#Use Sentence case in UI]].

+For more information on writing and formatting text for Obsidian, refer to our [Style guide](https://help.obsidian.md/Contributing+to+Obsidian/Style+guide).

 ### Only use headings under settings if you have more than one section.

 Avoid adding a top-level heading in the settings tab, such as "General", "Settings", or the name of your plugin.